 And the One thing I will always have is a “why.”

-It drives my wife nuts, but I have a reason for most everything I do.
+It drives my wife nuts, but I have a reason for almost everything I do.
 If I didn’t have a ‘why’, then for what reason am I doing it?

 Because it’s what my PE teacher told me back in High School?

-Because your friends told you that what to do?
+Because your friends told you what to do?